 Lynden, J., Parkinson, S., Western-Williams, H. & Williams, A. (2013, June).
 Exploring higher education students’ experiences of motivation for study tasks.
 Workshop presented at Associate Lecturer Conference, Tonbridge, UK.

 Lynden, J. & Hassan, I. (2009, November).
 On-line Collaborative Support Offered to Associate Lecturers Involved in a Programme of Action Research/Action Learning and the Ethical Implications Raised.
 Paper presented at the SEDA 14th Annual Conference, Birmingham, UK.

 Lynden, J. (2008, June).
 Online action learning using FlashMeeting.
 Workshop held at the Sussex Learning Network Second elearning and Technology Conference, Bramber House, University of Sussex, Brighton, UK.

 Lynden, J. & Taylor, C. (2008, February).
 On-line action learning sets project.
 Workshop presented at the SLN eLearning Project: Exploring Learning Technologies Conference, Brighton Creativity Centre, University of Brighton, Sussex, UK.

 Lynden, J. & Catt, R. (2007, October).
 Open Education and the Sussex Learning Network: a partnership perspective.
 OpenLearn: Researching open content in education, The OpenLearn Conference, Open University, Milton Keynes, UK.

-Animal obesity: What insights can a one health approach offer when it comes to veterinarians ‘making every contact count’?
-(2022-12-02)
+Animal obesity: what insights can a one health approach offer when it comes to vets ‘making every contact count’?
+(2022-12)